 The Buzzard and the Peacock

-Mario Cucinella is one of the most sought after architects working today.
+Mario Cucinella one of the most sought-after architects working today.
 In his words: “Envisioning sustainable buildings means entering into an intimate relationship with the climate and with the concept of place.
-We have to imagine buildings with minimal visible technology, maximizing, instead the efficiency of form, as materials change to become an active part of the final result, silently performing a task, a function, becoming part of a new circular economy.
+We have to imagine buildings with minimally visible technology, maximizing, instead the efficiency of form, as materials change to become an active part of the final result, silently performing a task, a function, becoming part of a new circular economy.
 This process seems to me a step closer to the complexity of nature rather than of mechanical artifice.
 These buildings will possess a high degree of empathy.
 A creative empathy.”
-Elizabeth Howard is working with Mario Cucinella to introduce his book Creative Empathy in the United States and to provide strategic planning around opening an office in New York.
+Elizabeth Howard worked with Mario Cucinella to introduce his book Creative Empathy in the United States and provide strategic planning around opening an office in New York.

 Ned O’Gorman: Through a poet’s lens

 The archives for Ned O’Gorman, poet, educator and advocate for the oppressed, are housed in the Joseph Mark Lauinger Library at Georgetown University.
-Elizabeth Howard is curating an exhibition that will be on view from October, 2017 – January, 2018.
-The exhibition is entitled: Ned O’Gorman: through the poet’s lens
+Elizabeth Howard curated an exhibition that was on view from October 2017 – January 2018 entitled: Ned O’Gorman: through a poet’s lens

 Yukata Project with Pema Chodon

 An ancient Japanese legend promises anyone who folds one thousand origami cranes within one year will be granted a wish by the Gods.
 With this in mind, Pema Chodon and Elizabeth Howard began the Yukata project in October 2016,when they spent an afternoon creating a pattern and sewing a Japanese yukata for a friend who was undergoing cancer treatments.
 The yukata was delivered with a message that wearing the robe would bring health, strength and courage.
 They have now completed three yukata’s for women who have been an important influence in their lives.